wipeoutjs/wipeout/README.md

-wipeout-1
+wipeout
 =========

-A pure MVVM javascript framework based on knockout.
+A pure and powerful MVVM.
 See http://wipeoutjs.github.io/wipeout for details